Goodridge Limited Modern Slavery and Human Trafficking Statement

-Requiring all purchasing staff working for Goodridge to have completed training on modern slavery by December 2019;
+Requiring all purchasing staff working for Goodridge to have completed training on modern slavery.

 Evaluating all potential new suppliers before they enter the supply chain and re-assessing all high-risk suppliers every 2 years or less, and;

-Reviewing its existing suppliers that pre-date the enhanced due diligences process expected to be completed by December 2019, whereby the organisation completes evaluation of all existing suppliers on the ASL.
+Reviewing its existing suppliers that pre-date the enhanced due diligences process, whereby the organisation completes evaluation of all existing suppliers on the ASL.

-Goodridge requires all purchasing staff working in the organisation to complete training on modern slavery by December 2019.
+Goodridge requires all purchasing staff working in the organisation to complete training on modern slavery.